fmodica/fretboard/README.md

 ## AngularJS Directive

 The jQuery plugin is also wrapped as an <a href="https://github.com/fmodica/fretboard.js/wiki/AngularJS-Directive">AngularJS directive</a>.
-Check out the <a href="http://frank-modica.com/static/fretboarddemo/angular-directive/index.html">demo</a>.
+Check out the <a href="http://frank-modica.com/static/fretboarddemo/angular-directive/index-with-full-config.html">demo</a> which shows the fretboard and the config updated in real time.
+Here is the same fretboard styled with a <a href="http://frank-modica.com/static/fretboarddemo/angular-directive/index-with-full-config-dark-theme.html" target="_blank">dark theme</a> using CSS.

 ## Code Examples